- Mike Kim

 Mike resides in Washington DC where he is helping the U.S. Government understand the intricacies of international illicit networks, developing a socially responsible platform within Deloitte and acting as a term member of the Council on Foreign Relations.

-Presentations at Calvin College:North Korea-China: A Modern Day Underground Railroad
+Presentations at Calvin University:North Korea-China: A Modern Day Underground Railroad

 Part of the: January Series